Asila Mirzayorova

 Asila Mirzayorova (born 3 July 1999) is a visually impaired Uzbekistani Paralympic athlete.
 She won the silver medal in the women's long jump T11 event at the 2020 Summer Paralympics held in Tokyo, Japan.
-She also set a new personal best of 4.91 metres.
+At the 2024 Summer Paralympics, she won gold in the women's long jump T11 while breaking the Paralympic record twice.
+Her best 2024 Paralympics jump was 5.24 meters.